 There’s going to be a point where, between meals, you’re going to feel really hungry.
 You have to differentiate a mild hunger, which you just push through, and intense hunger, which is really severe.

 If you’re experiencing intense huger, you simply don’t want to add more stress to your body.
 Instead, you’ll want to consume a small snack that consists of only fat.
-Don’t add any protein here (and definitely don't add carbs): protein will stimulate much more insulin and make you crash.
+Don’t add any protein here (and definitely don't add carbs): protein will stimulate much more Fat Storing Hormone and make you crash.

 Some high-fat keto snack options here include: